-

 Why are there stars in the sky?

-the earth is spinning so fast, why don’t we fall off?
+If the earth is spinning so fast, why don’t we fall off?

-fascinates you about where we live?
-Use these topics as a starting
+What fascinates you about where we live?
+Use this topic selection as a starting point to find one you want to explore.

-- The cause and effect of the tides
+- The cause-and-effect of the tides

-and types of clouds in the sky
+- The cause-and-effect of the shapes and types of clouds in the sky

 - Why volcanoes erupt